SamFeltip/Sharrowvale-Small-Businesses/src/content/tags/sharrow-vale-market.md

 name: Sharrow Vale Market
 ---

+## Sharrow Vale Market

+The sharrow vale market is one of the Sharrow Vale's most beloved features, running three times a year from Hunters Bar roundabout all the way down to Stewart road.

-## Put together by the SVCA, the Sharrow Vale market is full of local businesses, charities, and art
+Put together by the SVCA, the Sharrow Vale Market is full of local businesses, charities, and art.
+You can find out more about it on their website [sharrowvalemarket.co.uk](http://www.sharrowvalemarket.co.uk/)